 However, the frustration was this: Although I had expertise about managing stress; and although I had packaged 15 different strategies for getting your stress under control, very few people bought my book!

 And today, I believe, most people do not understand stress: How it destroys their happiness, damages their physical health, and causes all kinds of emotional problems.

 Tough stuff!
 This is the lot of the creative writer.
-The world most often seem to not to be ready for our insights!
+The world most often seems to notbe ready for our insights!

 People love simplicity and side-tracks